 The market for enterprise security products and services is intensely competitive and the Company expects competition to increase in the future.
-The Company's principal network security competitors include Cisco Systems, Network Associates, Axent and Secure Computing.
-Other competitors include Microsoft, Novell, Hewlett Packard, Sun Microsystems, IBM, WatchGuard, Sonic, NetScreen, Xedia, 3Com, Nortel, Lucent and Packeteer.
+The Company's principal network security competitors include Axent Technologies, Inc., Cisco Systems, Network Associates, Nortel Networks and Secure Computing.
+Other competitors include 3Com Corporation, Lucent Technologies, Microsoft Corp., NetScreen Technologies, Inc., Novell, Inc., SonicWALL Inc and WatchGuard Technologies,Inc..
 The Company expects additional competition from other emerging and established companies.
 There can be no assurance that the Company's current and potential competitors, including its current OEM partners, will not develop network security products that may be more effective than the Company's current or future products or that the Company's technologies and products will not be rendered obsolete by such developments.
 In particular, the enterprise security market has historically been characterized by low financial barriers to entry.

 Many of the Company's current and potential competitors have longer operating histories, greater name recognition, access to larger customer bases and significantly greater financial, technical and marketing resources than the Company.
 As a result, they may be able to adapt more quickly to new or emerging technologies and changes in customer requirements or to devote greater resources to the promotion and sale of their products than the Company.
 In addition, certain of the Company's competitors may determine, for strategic reasons, to consolidate, to substantially lower the price of their enterprise security products or to bundle their products with other products, such as hardware products or other enterprise software products.
-The Company expects there will be increasing consolidation in the enterprise security market and that there can be no assurance that such consolidation will not materially adversely impact the Company's competitive position.
+The Company expects that there will be increasing consolidation in the enterprise security market and that there can be no assurance that such consolidation will not materially adversely impact the Company's competitive position.
 In addition, current and potential competitors have established or may establish financial or strategic relationships among themselves, with existing or potential customers, resellers or other third parties.
 Accordingly, it is possible that new competitors or alliances among competitors may emerge and rapidly acquire significant market share.
 There can be no assurance that the Company will be able to compete successfully against current and future competitors.
 Increased competition may result in price reductions, reduced gross margins and loss of market share, any of which would materially adversely affect the Company's business, operating results and financial condition.